On the limiting distribution of sums of random multiplicative functions: Introduction

 The justification in the $L^1$-regime is done in \cite[Lemma~3.4]{GWL1}.
 It goes by computing the second moment of the contribution of the discarded integers:

 and showing that it is small for an appropriate sequence $(x_k)_k$.
 The estimation of \eqref{eq:diff} is achieved by using the orthogonality relation

 for all $n,m \in \NN$, which reduces the task to computing the density of the discarded integers.
-We claim it is easy to see that the integers that are discarded constitute a sparse set -- let us focus on the discarded integers with $P(n/P(n))> x_k$.
-These integers are divisible by two primes $p<q$ where $p,q$ are both in $(x_k,x_{k+1}]$.
+We claim it is easy to see that the integers that are discarded constitute a sparse set - let us focus on the discarded integers with $x_{k+1}\ge P(n)\ge P(n/P(n))> x_k$ for some $k\ge 1$.
+These integers are divisible by $pq$ for two primes $p,q\in (x_k,x_{k+1}]$.
 The probability that a number is divisible by $pq$ is $\sim 1/(pq)$; summing this over $p,q\in(x_k,x_{k+1}]$ and then over $k\ge 1$ shows that the proportion of such integers is (at most)

 by Mertens' theorem \eqref{eq:mertens35}.
 This bound goes to $0$ if we take $x_k=x^{\OurEpsilon+k\delta}$ and send $\delta$ to $0^+$.
 This brief argument was essentially enough in our work in the $L^1$-regime \cite{GWL1}.
 However, computing \eqref{eq:diff} in the critical regime is lossy due to the $(\log \log x)^{1/4}$-factor which breaks down the argument.